lukcad/wsclient/README.md

   - Group `WS Projects`

-    - You can `add new project` with by executing sending request when `Project name` is filled in or `enrich existing project`.
+    - You can `add new project` into this group by two ways:

+      - By executing sending request in main working area when `Project name` is filled in with new name of project.
+      - By using context menu of `WS Projects` and choosing item `Create project`.

+    - You can `add ws-server` into any project from group also by two ways:

+      - By executing sending request in main working area for choosed project when `WS Server to interact with messages` is filled in with new name of URL of ws-server.
+      - By using context menu of any project and choosing item `Add ws-server`.
+Specific adding in this case is the next:

+        - URL will be checked that exists `ws://` or `wss://` in the beginning;
+        - from URL will be extracted name of ws-server if URL includes separator `?` for query parameters;
+        - from URL will be extracted all query parameters and added to `WS parameters` list for this server if URL includes separator `?` for query parameters and parameters using `=`.

     - You can `re-name project` together with relevant ws servers and history using context menu by right button or icon &nbsp;&brvbar;&nbsp; and then by choosing `Re-name project`.
     - You can `remove project` together with relevant ws servers and history using context menu by right button or icon &nbsp;&brvbar;&nbsp; and then by choosing `Remove project`.
     - You can `ws-server remove from project` if you expand list servers and press icon &times; against name of server.